 Photo copyright Tim Nicholson.

-Taken on Middle Reef, Red Sea, Egypt.
+Feather star in Middle Reef, Red Sea, Egypt.